mottosso/allzpark/docs/pages/guides.md

 requires = ["maya-2019", "arnold", "cmuscle"]
 ```

 From looking at this, you'd expect a version of `arnold` and `cmuscle` compatible with `maya-2019` (note that we didn't request a particular version of these).
-Because only a subset of versions of `arnold` are compatible with `maya-2019` what has to happen is a *resolve*.
+Because only a subset of versions of `arnold` are compatible with `maya-2019` what happens is a *resolve*.

 ### Resolve